 How Major Tech Companies Embraced Autism

-A growing number of prominent companies is making exploratory efforts to be more inclusive for neurodiverse workers, while other have already reformed their HR processes in order to access autistic talent – among them are SAP, Microsoft, Salesforce, Dell and Auticon.
+A growing number of prominent companies is making exploratory efforts to be more inclusive for neurodiverse workers, while others have already reformed their HR processes in order to access autistic talent – among them are SAP, Microsoft, Salesforce, Dell and Auticon.

 Microsoft’s Autism Hiring Programme

-In 2015, Microsoft launched The Autism Hiring Programme, in partnership with Provail and Specialisterne, two firms that provide training and support to people with an autism spectrum disorder.
+In 2015, Microsoft launched The Autism Hiring Programme in partnership with Provail and Specialisterne, two firms that provide training and support to people with an autism spectrum disorder.
 The programme aims to increase the percentage of neurodiverse employees at the company and was built on the belief that “traditional recruiting does not allow people with autism to demonstrate their strengths, qualifications and unique talents", according to Microsoft’s website.

 SAP’s Autism at Work Programme

 SAP launched its Autism at Work programme in 2013, with the goal to have 1% of its total workforce (roughly 650 people) fall on the autism spectrum by 2020.
 SAP’s recruitment process also waives traditional interview practices for a month-long screening and workshops, which include building robots from LEGOs based on detailed instructions.

 The programme focuses on soft skills, teamwork and communication and the candidate can choose what form the interview takes, whether it’s a walk around the facilities, a group or a one-on-one interview.
 After the hiring process, employees are mentored further to ensure a successful transaction.
 In addition, SAP has introduced autism awareness to its entire company and has taken part in Autism at Work summits, along with other technology organisations.